fabiofelix/CNN-CQ/README.md

 ## Running

 To **train** with your dataset, the generator looks for two directories inside the source path: train and validation.
 Inside these directories, put your spectrogram images and a CSV file with two columns: file and label related to your spectrograms.
+Data directory has examples of this files/structure.

-To **apply** our pre-trained models to your data, set target *-t* parameter with a directory that contains a model (one of the files inside our *model* directory) and set source *-s* parameter with your spectrograms directory.
+To **apply** our pre-trained models to your data, set target *-t* parameter with a directory that contains a model (inside *models* directory exists a link to Google Drive with our models) and set source *-s* parameter with your spectrograms directory.
 Code will generate a CSV with the predicted labels in the current path, considering the case 12-class (described in the paper).

 If you want other class scenarios (bird-class, anuran-class, or 2-class), just point to the specific model (see our *model* directory) and change the function utils.decode_labels, removing the commentary of your desired case.